KishanMistri/FaceDetection/README.md

 Face detection using Haar cascade Training detector with AT&T and Yalefaces DB
 Recognition with Eigen faces LDA approche.
-With functionalities like add new face not present in database
+With functionalities like add new face not present in database while testing on new file

 save this project at like C:\demo
 Now you have C:\demo\pyfacesdemo which contains a __main__.py and a folder pyfaces(which is a python package)